ADVANCED ORGANIC SYNTHESIS - 2022/3

 The assessment strategy is designed to provide students with the opportunity to demonstrate achievement of learning outcomes:

-• Examination and coursework: Application of knowledge to problems in advanced organic chemistry [LOs 1, 2, 3, 5]
+• Examination : Application of knowledge to problems in advanced organic chemistry [LOs 1, 2, 3, 5]

 Thus, the summative assessment for this module consists of: